DGM Racing

 DGM Racing (formerly King Autosport) is a Canadian professional stock car racing team that currently competes in the NASCAR O'Reilly Auto Parts Series.
 The team is owned by Mario Gosselin.
 The team is now located in Lake Wales, Florida.
 The team formerly fielded a Truck Series team and an ARCA team.
 Gosselin won two ARCA races with the team.
-The team currently fields one Chevrolet Camaro SS, the No. 92 full–time for Josh Williams.
+The team currently fields three Chevrolet Camaro SS: the No. 71 part-time for Leland Honeyman, the No. 91 full-time primarily for Mason Maggio, and the No. 92 full–time primarily for Josh Williams.